lostsoul63b/NFL-2K26/README.md

 We overhauled menus and other branding to make this release ready for the 2025-26 NFL season.

 ### Updated Rosters
-Included are the NFL 2025-26 Week 2 rosters complete with everything players are used to being included in the roster sets we release.
+Included are the NFL 2025-26 rosters complete with everything players are used to being included in the roster sets we release.
 This years rosters maintain the Madden player portraits.
 Big thanks to BAD_AL for continuing to support roster automation!

 **The 2K5 Mod Team continues to deliver a unique PC Football experience to the community!
 Enjoy ESPN NFL 2K5 in a completely new way with updated uniforms, stadiums, logos, and more!**